Our club meets 7am on the 1st and 4th Wednesday, at Noon on the 2nd Wednesday,

 Membership is open to all men and women who possess a genuine interest in serving

-Starting in April 2014: Sundays from 10am to 2pm, stop by the Kiwanis tent at the West Seattle Farmers Market and meet Kiwanis members, borrow a wagon to shop the market, warm up with a cup of coffee, or just enjoy some good conversation.
+Sundays 10am-2pm, stop by the Kiwanis tent at the West Seattle Farmers Market and meet Kiwanis members, borrow a wagon to shop the market, warm up with a cup of coffee, or just enjoy some good conversation.

 "Fifty years ago, most children with leukemia lived less than one year, and almost none

 survived.
 Now, thanks to advances made at research and teaching hospitals like Doernbecher,

 most children with leukemia reach adulthood, cured of their disease."
 Dr. Linda Stork, MD.,

 Division Head, Pediatric Hematology/Oncology, OHSU Doernbecher Children's Hospital

 Join your friends, neighbors, and families for our annual pancake breakfast!